- Overview-Savings and Credit

 Capstone has two AFCPE Accredited Financial Counselors on staff in the Barre office.

 Who is AFCPE?
 Formed in 1983, the Association for Financial Counseling and Planning Education is the Nationally Recognized Leader in Financial Counseling and Education.
 Counselors are trained to work with clients through life-cycle financial education to create lasting behavior impact.
 AFC certification represents the highest standard in the field of financial counseling and education.

-Join us for our next series of financial education workshops starting Wednesday, September 6 from 5:30-7:00pm at Capstone in Barre!
+Join us for our next series of financial education workshops entitled "Yours, Mine and Ours - Money with Your Honey"!
+The new year is a great time to start a new financial dialogue.
+Wednesdays, January 10-31, 2018 from 6:00-7:30pm at Capstone in Barre!
 See flyer below for more details.

 This partnership allows for in-depth one-to-one financial coaching sessions for clients and comprehensive financial education classes that help Vermonters gain the skills to become more economically empowered.
 From offering guidance in budgeting and debt reduction, and providing opportunities to access or improve credit, to helping families develop healthy spending habits and create realistic savings goals, our financial coaches are committed to strengthening the financial futures of our clients.

 Capstone is honored to be working with the NSB Foundation over the next three years to provide these crucial services so more Vermonters have access to competitive interest rates and affordable financial products and services.
 To read more about this partnership,